NOW AVAILABLE IN PAPERBACK AND KINDLE

 ONE FOR THE ROAD?

-I was good at drinking.
-I could hold my drink, rarely showing signs of merriment until late into the evening, and I was not aggressive – I was more of a hugger than a fighter.
+I was a seasoned drinker – sociable, never aggressive and in control.
 I did not have an alcohol problem, I was not dependent, so I enjoyed alcohol’s company every week for over three decades.
 Our friendship was rock solid so I could not see myself leaving the side my lifetime companion, ever.
 Yet, when I started to question if alcohol was indeed a good friend, things got ugly resulting in our relationship fracturing.
 We separated two years ago and, even though I have periods where I mourned the loss of our friendship, I am better off without it in my life.

 When I decided to take a break from alcohol, by setting myself a seven-day abstinence challenge, I could not have imagined that I would stay on the wagon for so long.
 I understood that alcohol was harmful, if drunk irresponsibly, but I was in control, so I did not think that the liquid was affecting me in a negative way.
 I was oblivious to what was really happening to my mind, body and soul and continued travelling the merriment path with my mate booze for years.
 It was not until my awakening that the reality of my situation presented itself.